Qitong-Wang/HG2Vec/README.md

 ## Training:

 We already include the prepossessed paths in our repo.
-To train the file, simply run <br />
+To reproduce the results, simply run <br />
 ```
 sh run_demo.sh
 ```